How we support researchers

-The University of Bradford is a research intensive instituiton, so the value we place on our researchers is reflected in the extensive amount of help we offer our research staff.
-Support includes:
+The University of Bradford is a research-intensive institution.
+The value we place on our researchers is reflected in the extensive help we offer our research staff:

 - workshops and tools to identify funding